ionic-team/ionic-site/guide/0.1.0/building.md

 ## Adding projects

-Now we can add support for adding and selecting projects
+Now we can add support for adding and selecting projects.
+To do this, we are going to do a lot of the same work we did for the tasks list.
+First, update the HTML for the side menu to add a list: